changlinli/intro-to-technical-ai-safety-slides/neural_nets/slides.md

 # Backpropagation

-+ We've talked about how to calculate a network output once we know it's weights and biases
++ We've talked about how to calculate a network output once we know its weights and biases
-+ But how do we actually get the weights and biases to be right
++ But how do we actually get the weights and biases to be right?
 + Again, learning is entirely about "getting the weights and biases right," since that's the only thing that changes so backpropagation is essentially synonymous with learning